 Booting lives in a small and peaceful village.
-One day a sacred Buddha statuette called Ong Bak is stolen from the village by a immoral businessman who sells it for exorbitant profits.
-It soon becomes the task of a young man, Boonting (Phanom Yeeram), to track the thief down to Bangkok voluntarily and reclaim the religious treasure.
+One day a sacred Buddha statuette called Ong Bak is stolen from the village by an immoral businessman.
+It soon becomes the task of a voluntary young man, Boonting (Phanom Yeeram), to track down the thief in Bangkok and reclaim the religious treasure.
 Along the way, Boonting uses his astonishing athleticism and traditional Muay Thai skills to combat his adversaries.Written by

 11 of 14 people found this review helpful.

 Was this review helpful to you?